 An Early Demonstrative (1992)

 My first book, Valuing Financial Institutions, was published in 1992.
 By 1992, I had testified in numerous cases involving the valuation of banks.
+You can check my blog for more banking solutions.
 I found that it was difficult for judges to understand how banks worked, and how their balance sheets interacted with and drove their income statements.

 I’m not proud of the graphics today, but the following figure was presented in Chapter 8 of Valuing Financial Institutions, “Overview of a Banking Company.”
 The figure gave me a platform to simplify how banks work and was very helpful in numerous court testimonies regarding banks.